-The adenoids are lymph tissue that sit in your upper airway between your nose and the back of your throat.
+The adenoids are lymph tissues that sit in your upper airway between your nose and the back of your throat.
 They are similar to the tonsils.

 Enlarged adenoids means this tissue is swollen.

 Enlarged adenoids may be normal.
 They may grow bigger when the baby grows in the womb.
-The adenoids help the body prevent or fight infections by removing bacteria and germs.
+The adenoids help the body prevent or fight infections by trapping bacteria and germs.

 Infections can cause the adenoids to become swollen.
 The adenoids may stay enlarged even when you are not sick.

-Children with enlarged adenoids often breathe through their mouth because their nose is blocked.
+Children with enlarged adenoids often breathe through the mouth because the nose is blocked.
 Mouth breathing occurs mostly at night, but may be present during the day.